I don’t

 And…

-And one more commentary I want to look at is the Pulpit Commentary.
-Please keep in mind all of these commentaries are theologically conservative.
+more commentary I want to look at is the Pulpit Commentary.
+Please keep in mind all of these commentaries

 21 So the Lord God caused a deep sleep to fall upon the man, and he slept; then He took one of his ribs and closed up the flesh at that place.
 22 The Lord God fashioned into a woman the rib which He had taken from the man, and brought her to the man.